 The Leadership Project

-Preparedness for the legal profession requires not only knowledge of the law but the skills and willingness to take on leadership roles.
-Today’s legal profession involves interaction with a complex set of legal issues, people, and relationships, and accordingly requires lawyers to develop and utilize strong leadership and management skills.
+Preparedness for the legal profession requires not only knowledge of the law, but also the skills and willingness to take on leadership roles.
+Today’s lawyers must develop and utilize strong leadership and management skills.

-The University of Illinois College of Law’s Leadership Project, launched in January of 2021, is designed to focus on the development of future leaders in the legal profession and thereby fundamentally impact the legal profession of the future.
-The Leadership Project will harness the expertise of current leaders and scholars while creating opportunities for discussion and debate on the topic of leadership and the law.
-The Leadership Project is led by a Director and supported by a Leadership Project Advisory Board made up of faculty, administrators and external leaders.
+The University of Illinois College of Law’s Leadership Project launched in January 2021 to aid in the development of leaders in the legal profession.
+The Leadership Project harnesses the expertise of current leaders and scholars while creating opportunities for discussion and debate on the topic of leadership and the law.
+The Leadership Project is led by Director Greg Miarecki and supported by the Leadership Project Advisory Board, which is made up of faculty, administrators, and external leaders.

 The College of Law offers current students the opportunity to participate in the Leadership Project in four distinct ways:

-All first-year students at the College of Law take the College’s innovative Fundamentals of Legal Practice class, which includes instruction on aspects of legal practice critical to success, including classes on the business of law, professional communications and interactions, personal branding, business development and marketing, resilience, client service, the importance of pro bono service, and leadership principles.
-In 2021, the College’s Fundamentals of Legal Practice class will offer three separate sessions on aspects of leadership, including leadership in for-profit entities, leadership in non-profit entities, and the importance of diversity and inclusion in leading others.
+All first-year students at the College of Law take the College’s innovative Fundamentals of Legal Practice class, which includes instruction on aspects of legal practice critical to success.
+This includes classes on the business of law, professional communications and interactions, personal branding, business development and marketing, resilience, client service, the importance of pro bono service, and leadership principles.

 Advanced Negotiation Skills and Strategies